ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureHover.rst

 IProcedureHover
 ===============

-.. py:class:: IProcedureHover
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureHover

    object

    Interface used to access the options for a hover procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureHover

 Overview
 --------